B&G Foods (BGS)

 We hope B&G Foods can improve its balance sheet and remain cautious until it increases its profitability or pays down its debt.

-12. Key Takeaways from B&G Foods’s Q1 Results
+13. Key Takeaways from B&G Foods’s Q3 Results

-We see the value of companies helping consumers, but in the case of B&G Foods, we’re out.
-To begin with, its revenue has declined over the last three years.
-And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its declining EPS over the last three years makes it a less attractive asset to the public markets.
-On top of that, its declining operating margin shows the business has become less efficient.
+We cheer for all companies serving everyday consumers, but in the case of B&G Foods, we’ll be cheering from the sidelines.
+To kick things off, its revenue has declined over the last three years, and analysts don’t see anything changing over the next 12 months.
+On top of that, B&G Foods’s declining operating margin shows the business has become less efficient, and its declining EPS over the last three years makes it a less attractive asset to the public markets.

-B&G Foods’s P/E ratio based on the next 12 months is 5.8x.
+B&G Foods’s P/E ratio based on the next 12 months is 8.3x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are more exciting stocks to buy at the moment.
+There are better stocks to buy right now.